 History of Singer Island:

-He agreed to pay the architect a $6,000 a year retainer for life if his work was confined exclusively to the Palm Beach area.r-Deputy Town Clerk Singer took his friends for picnics to a beautiful island north of Palm Beach which they called “Singer’s Island”.
+Paris Singer, heir to the singer sewing machine agreed to pay architect, Addison Mizner a $6,000 a year retainer for life if his work was confined exclusively to the Palm Beach area.
+Deputy Town Clerk Singer took his friends for picnics to a beautiful island north of Palm Beach which they called “Singer’s Island”.
 Singer’s dream was to build two enormous hotels there.
 On the south end would be the Paris Singer Hotel, and on the north end, the Blue Heron Hotel with a 36 hole golf course.

 The estimated price was four million dollars – a fantastic amount in those years.
 Mizner was to design the hotels, but it is said Singer was so eager to start, construction of the Blue Heron was begun before the drawings were started.
 The opening date was set for 1926.